Looking for easy healthy meals? Think soup! These top vegetarian soup recipes are seriously satisfying for eaters of all kinds.

 This golden vegetable soup is like canned soup, but infinitely better!
 It's one of our favorite vegetarian soup recipes because it's cozy and comforting, and everyone loves it.
 The base recipe is seriously simple, with onion, carrot, celery, and rotini pasta noodles.
 If you'd like, you can customize it by adding veggies like handfuls of baby spinach or white beans for additional plant based protein.

-There’s nothing quite like a comforting bowl of soup.
-And how about split pea soup?
-It’s the cozy equivalent of blueberry pancakes and pumpkin spiced coffee, right?
-This vegetarian split pea soup recipe is one of our favorite healthy dinner recipes since it’s not only hearty and delicious, but it’s also incredibly easy to make.
-Here we’ve used a touch of liquid smoke and smoked paprika in place of the traditional ham.
+There’s nothing quite like the cozy factor that is split pea soup.
+This vegetarian version is one of our favorite healthy dinner recipes since it’s not only hearty and delicious, but it’s also incredibly easy to make.
+Here you'll use a touch of liquid smoke in place of the traditional ham.

 This tasty tomato lime soup recipe is a creamy Indian-spiced soup flavored with cardamom and cumin.
 Sauteed tomatoes, onion and garlic are blended with yogurt and lime to make a creamy soup.
 The flavor is surprisingly tangy and unexpectedly satisfying.
 Serve it with homemade almond cashew crackers to make for a hearty, protein-packed meal.